cvlab-columbia/GenInt/training/README.md

 With Augmentation:
 We finetune from rotation trained model from scratch:
 For baseline: Train on augmented ImageNet.
 Model Link:
 For IntGen: We train GenInt from scratch with lambda=0.2 and batchsize 64 with augmentation.
-Model　Link: